Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 Have you heard the trading mantra, “The trend is your friend?”

 Well, it is true in my experience to ignore it.

 What category does this strategy belong to?

 Well, it is a mean reversion strategy in the stock market.

 When the 2-period RSI is below 5, there is a divergence from the long-term trend, but the price is still above MA(200).

 I’ll be adding this strategy in our mean reversion post to share it with you.

-Just go to the homepage to see more of this kind of trading system.
+Just go to the homepage to see more of the trading system.

-I hope you learn something today to share it on your favorite social media channels.
+I hope you learn something today to share it with your favorite social media channels.

 Did you learn something about our post, “Best RSI settings for day trading”.
 Please share it.